 “I wish I could,” I told her while holding back the tears.
 “My kids are so young and they need me.
 Adam is in a startup and never home.
 One day, when the time is right, I’ll do exactly that.”

 She gave me a sharp look and then told me what changed my life.

 “Michelle,” she said. “you just don’t get it, do you?
 Your kids will always need you and Adam will always be in a startup.
 Go and sign up for classes this week, and tell me next Saturday that you have done it.”

 I looked at her puzzled.
 What she had told me never crossed my mind.
 I never thought of it that way.

-I found myself setting up alarms for 3:00 a.m.
-I was working until 6:00 a.m. and then waking up to the baby, and starting my day.
+I found myself setting alarms for 3:00 a.m.
+I was working until 6:00 a.m. and then waking up the baby and starting my day.
 I worked twice as hard, but my life was suddenly full.
 I had a challenge.
 I had content.
 I felt that I was going somewhere.

-I went home and told my husband that perhaps, I should take a break.
+I went home and told my husband that, perhaps, I should take a break.
 He said to me, “Michelle, repeat the class.
 You won’t even remember it later.
 Swallow your pride and repeat the class.”
-And, so I did.
+And, I did.